bnbwebexpertise/laravel-attachments/README.md

 The `-s` (or `--since=[timeInMinutes]`) option can be set to specify another time limit in minutes : only unbound files older than the specified age will be deleted.
 This value is set to **1440** by default.

+## Migrate command

+To migrate **all** attachments from one source disk to another :

+    php artisan attachments:migrate public s3

+Files are removed from source disk if successfully saved on the target disk.

 ## Customization